 In the past, developers were hesitant to roll out a new ERP update because it could disrupt the business, and people were afraid to make the slightest modification as it could have crippled the entire system.
 However, as organizations have now become more comfortable with frequently updated SaaS applications, there is a ripe opportunity to apply agile development principles to the ERP system.

 Agile has brought a significant shift in ERP deployment.
 Organizations now don’t plan out every use case and functional piece right away, and it is possible to make those continuous modifications to what is being built and consumed.

 Furthermore, with low-code and no-code tools, businesses can reliably improve operational efficiency without affecting the core ERP system.
 That being said, organizations that pursue this path must also have proper governance in place.

 Today business users are more capable than ever.
 And with technologies like no-code and effective ERP systems, the value creation with work has increased.
-By giving people the power to create solutions, organizations can make critical change faster.
+By giving people the power to create solutions, organizations can make critical changes faster & transform into digital-first structures.
 Rapid business growth demands for iterations and a rigid ERP system serves as an impediment to growth.
-While considering growth strategic aspects, selection of ERP decision should be made.
+While considering growth strategic aspects, the selection of ERP decision should be made.

 Quixy Achieves a Hatrick in Gartner Peer Insights VoC Report for LCAP